What really caused the end of the Catholic Church in England?

 reigned for another 11 years and during that time he was hopelessly

-opiated beyond feelings or emotions (but he looked good even with those laud-numbed eyes, right).
+opiated beyond feelings or emotions (but he even looked good even with those laud-numbed smack smashed eyes, right?).

 Some people lose a home when they use drugs but Pope Clement lost an